Close

 Key elements of a family care plan

-Consider including additional information in the plan for your caregiver — especially if he or she does not have a military background and is unfamiliar with military life.
+Communication is key.
+Talk with your provider and consider including additional information in the plan based on what your caregiver will need to know while you are away — especially if he or she does not have a military background and is unfamiliar with military life.
+You may want to invite your caregiver to observe your family routine prior to your leaving.
 Here are some tips to help you build your family care plan:

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.